blues/app-accelerators/38-audio-classifier/README.md

 ## Building the Audio Classifier Model

-First, sign up for an [Edge Impulse](https://studio.edgeimpulse.com/) account and log in.
-Click "Create new project", enter a project name and click "Create new project".
+1. Sign up for a free [Edge Impulse](https://studio.edgeimpulse.com/) account and log in.
+2. Click "Create new project".
+3. Enter a project name.
+4. Click "Create new project".

 ### Collecting Data